McGyver105/Student-Tracker-App/README.md

 The frontend section of this app interacts with a backend hosted on heroku and allows users to see a mock student tracker allowing people to access data on trainees enrolled on a course.

-Feel free to add and delete names as you want.
-The design of the page is still a work in progress as we've mainly been focusing on the functionality before making it look pretty.
+Hopefully in the coming weeks I'll be able to get this hosted live allowing users to interact with the site.
+The design of the page itself is still a work in progress as we've mainly been focusing on the functionality before making it look pretty.
+Once we've got all the features included, time will be spent created a responsive css that is accessible on both desktop and mobile screens.